2017 Predictions: Donald Trump Could Face Impeachment Within Months Of His Inauguration Due To His Business Conflicts

 Trump has raised concerns over how he might be able to serve as president while still holding a close connection to his Trump Organization, and critics say he doesn’t show any care about resolving the conflicts.
 Trump said he will outline a plan for how his business will operate, but backed out of a press conference and still hasn’t provided details.

-In the past, Trump has said that his adult children will run the company, but that falls short of the blind trust that other presidents have used and legal experts say Trump must establish in order to full divest himself from his company.
+In the past, Trump has said that his adult children will run the company, but that falls short of the blind trust that other presidents have used and legal experts say Trump must establish in order to fully divest himself from his company.
 And Trump has already stirred on controversy after his daughter Ivanka, one of the ones supposedly taking over the company, sat in on meetings with foreign leaders.

 And even with just a few weeks left until his inauguration, Donald Trump is still heavily involved in his company including pushing ahead two deals in Indonesia.
 As the New York Times noted, the line between Donald Trump the businessman and Donald Trump the president-elect is very blurred.

 “This stuff is so murky,” Karen Hobert Flynn, president of Common Cause, a nonprofit calling on Trump to sell off his businesses, told the outlet.

 “It is not going to be clean moving forward.
 There are going to be complications as these projects move forward.”

 The predictions that Donald Trump may face impeachment in 2017 have actually been around for many months, even before his unexpected win on Election Day.